romulusae/romulus/index.md

 - Romulus-M. TODO

-- Romulus-TEDT.
-Security proofs of the TEDT mode are given in the [TEDT article](https://eprint.iacr.org/2019/137).
+- Romulus-T. Security proofs of the TEDT mode are given in the [TEDT article](https://eprint.iacr.org/2019/137).
 TODO

-- Romulus-H. Security proofs of the TEDT mode are given in the [MDPH article](https://link.springer.com/chapter/10.1007/978-3-030-30530-7_4).
+- Romulus-H. Security proofs of the hashing mode are given in the [MDPH article](https://link.springer.com/chapter/10.1007/978-3-030-30530-7_4).
 TODO

 For more details, see [our Transactions on Symmetric-key Cryptology 2020 paper](https://tosc.iacr.org/index.php/ToSC/article/view/8560/8131) or [our slides at the NIST LWC Worksop 2019](https://csrc.nist.gov/CSRC/media/Presentations/updates-on-romulus-remus-and-tgif/images-media/session9-minematsu-updates-romulus-remus-tgif.pdf).